Integrated Principal Components Analysis: Integrated PCA

 where $\U^{(m)} = [\uu_1, \dots, \uu_m]$ are the top $m$ iPC scores, and $\V_k^{(m)} = [\vv^k_1, \dots, \vv^k_m]$ are the top $m$ iPC loadings associated with $\X_k$. \end{definition}

 \begin{definition} The marginal proportion of variance explained in data set $\X_k$ by the $m^{th}$ iPC is defined as $\text{MPVE}_{k,m} := \text{PVE}_{k,m} - \text{PVE}_{k,m-1}$. \end{definition}

 We verify in Appendix~\ref{sec:s_var_explained} that $\text{PVE}_{k,m}$ is a proportion and monotonically increasing as $m$ increases.
 Aside from being well-defined, we also show in Appendix~\ref{sec:s_var_explained} that \eqref{ipca_var_explained} generalizes the cumulative proportion of variance explained in PCA and hence, is a natural definition.
+Note however that unlike PCA, it may be that $\text{MPVE}_{k,m+1} > \text{MPVE}_{k,m}$ in iPCA.
+This is because iPCA does not maximize the \textit{total} variance.
+For example, if $\text{MPVE}_{1,2} > \text{MPVE}_{1,1}$, this simply means that data set $\X_1$ contributed more variation to the joint pattern in iPC2 than in iPC1.